 Katie and Ted helped gather some potential national “SEN” directors to meet during a UK Spiritual Crisis Network conference in 2015 in England, where Rozália Kovács-Napier from Hungary and Emma Bragdon, PhD joined their initial discussions and shortly after the conference started to work on the organization’s vision and mission statements together.

-Katie, Rozalia and Ted decided to take on the mission from there and following the lead of Rozalia’s vision that ISEN’s rightful place should be with the Stanislav and Christina Grof Foundation to honor the legacy of Christina, ISEN approached the organization, where thanks to the support of Kenneth Sloan, the Executive Director of the Grof Foundation at that time, the GF Board decided to take ISEN officially under its wing in April, 2016.
+Katie, Rozalia and Ted decided to take on the mission from there and followed the lead of Rozalia’s vision to approach the Stanislav and Christina Grof Foundation with ISEN to honor the legacy of Christina where thanks to the support of Kenneth Sloan, the Executive Director of the Grof Foundation at that time, the GF Board decided to take ISEN officially under its wing in April, 2016.